Vaelatern/init-dotfiles/README.md

 - `test` - Test mode.
 Nothing will actually be done.
 Best if you are wary about the whole thing.
 Default: No.

-- `verbose-config` - The DotBot configuration will have every option explicitly set.
+- `verbose-config` - The Dotbot configuration will have every option explicitly set.
 Default: No.

 - `dump-config` - The configuration will be sent to `stdout`, perfect for